Consider your subjects

 That said, many of the films that have created deep change have relied on the participation and courage of their subjects that goes way beyond appearing on screen.
 They can become partners in change, in some cases having a longer lasting commitment to the work than the filmmaker themselves.
 But this can also come at a price.

-It is part of your strategic planning to figure out if it's useful and appropriate to your film and plans to involve your subjects.
+It is part of your strategic planning to figure out if it's useful and appropriate to your film and plans to involve your subjects and at what level.

-We recommend that, once your film is complete, you sit down and fully brief your subjects, on the merry-go-round that is a film's launch from festival premiere to cinema screenings, press, social media etc. The conversation should also cover the longitudinal commitments available on the impact campaign - regional schools tours, speaking at state legislatures, etc. And once you've laid it out, ask them, what do they want and not want.
-Are they prepared for the attention and commitment by agreeing to be both in the film and part of the campaign?
+Perhaps most importantly, we recommend that once your film is complete, you sit down and fully brief your subjects on the merry-go-round that is a film's launch - from festival premiere to cinema screenings, press, social media etc. The conversation should also cover the longitudinal commitments available on the impact campaign - regional schools tours, speaking to lawmakers, etc. And once you've laid it out, ask them, what do they want and not want?
+Are they prepared for the attention and commitment of agreeing to be both in the film and part of the campaign?

 You need to unpack the opportunities and the risks for them.
 How long will this go on for?
 Will they be compensated?
+Are there security considerations?
 What are the implications for their dependents if they are going to be out on the road with the film?
 Are their expectations of what the film might do for them too low?
 Or are they too high?
+(Section 3.9 on building effective partnerships digs into navigating this relationship further.)

-This diagram asks you to consider if your subjects want to play a leadership role and also whether they are vulnerable or might be made vulnerable by the process of being in the film or appearing publicly with it.
+This diagram asks you to consider whether your subjects want to play a leadership role, and also whether they are vulnerable or might be made vulnerable by the process of being in the film or appearing publicly with it.

 What's your responsibility to your subjects?